 Lake Hills-Phantom Lake 115 kV transmission line

-The electric system serving the Lake Hills neighborhood of Bellevue has limited reliability, increasing the possibility of outages for customers.
-PSE's Lake Hills and Phantom Lake substations are served radially, which means they are each served by one transmission line.
+The electric system previously serving the Lake Hills neighborhood of Bellevue had limited reliability, increasing the possibility of outages for customers.
+PSE's Lake Hills and Phantom Lake substations were served radially, which means they were each served by one transmission line.

-If the one transmission line serving a substation goes out, the substation and the customers served by that substation lose power.
+If the one transmission line serving a substation went out, the substation and the customers served by that substation lost power.

 We welcome your questions and comments!
 Please contact: